cinveen/RVN-Client-Analysis-Tool/docs/recent_updates.md

 ### August 15, 2025

+#### AI Analysis Interface Redesign

+- **UI Enhancement**: Completely redesigned the AI analysis interface for a more focused, user-friendly experience
+- **Technical Details**:
+  - Removed the tab system (Insights by Audience, Insights by Type)
+  - Replaced with a streamlined interface featuring an Executive Summary and three specialized deep-dive options
+  - Created dedicated buttons for each deep-dive analysis type
+  - Implemented smooth scrolling and improved visual feedback during analysis generation
+- **Deep-Dive Categories**:
+  - Client Relationship Analysis: Detailed examination of client usage patterns and engagement
+  - Industry Context Analysis: Analysis of how client usage compares to industry trends
+  - Quantitative Analysis: In-depth statistical analysis of usage data
+- **Impact**: Users can now more easily access specialized analyses without navigating through tabs
+- **User Experience**: Provides a more intuitive, focused experience with clear options for in-depth analysis

 #### AI Analysis Deep-Dive Feature

 - **New Feature**: Added "Learn More" buttons to the AI analysis page for on-demand deep-dive analyses